Ambient computing explained

 Most of us already find smartphones, laptops and tablets to be ubiquitous in the workplace.
 Expect voice-activated digital assistants and smart technology for the work environment, such as lighting, to become increasingly common in 2019 and beyond.

-Ambient computing will ensure our environment and our devices are one step ahead of us, and that will benefit us in multiple ways: cost saving for business leaders and decision makers, increased collaboration and flexibility for all employees.
+With ambient computing, our environment and devices will proactively anticipate our needs, staying one step ahead of us.
+This advancement will bring multiple benefits, such as cost savings for business leaders and decision-makers, enhanced collaboration, and increased flexibility for all employees.